 “Magic Pot” – an allusion to a little pot, which freed a little girl from poverty and hunger in a fairy tale “Sweet porridge”.

-After much brainstorming and deliberation, the client have chosen the name that fully captured the brand’s true spirit – “StarTalers”.
+After much brainstorming and deliberation, the client chose the name that fully captured the brand’s true spirit – “StarTalers”.
 It was exactly what they have been looking for – simple, catchy and explicit.

 Brand Naming Tips, Tricks and Tools